MichRussAlv/glycoPATH/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request with your enhancements.
+Please fork the repository and submit a pull request with your enhancements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact